mmbman/Katagiri/1984-03-16-Awakening-of-Faith-Talk-1.md

 The title is *The Awakening of Faith*.
 But originally, I think I would like to say [the title is] *The Treatise on Awakening Mahayana Faith*.

-[In the word] *mahayana*, *maha* is “great”, *yana* is “vehicle”.
+[In the word] *mahayana*, *maha* is “great,” *yana* is “vehicle.”
 In this book, *mahayana* is described [as] the essense of what is now, here, or the ultimate nature of what is here and now.
-Two meanings: one is what is the ultimate nature of what is here and now, and also the second meaning is “embracing”.
+Two meanings: one is what is the ultimate nature of what is here and now, and also the second meaning is “embracing.”
 So *maha* means the essence or ultimate nature of what is here, now, [and] that *maha* is to embrace all sentient beings.
 That is the meaning of *maha*.

-And the function of the *maha* is a kind of vehicle to carry all sentient beings; that’s why we say “vehicle”.
-So *Maha-yana*, *yana* means “vehicle”.
-So all sentient beings are carried on.
+And the function of the *maha* is a kind of vehicle to carry all sentient beings; that’s why we say “vehicle.”
+So *Maha-yana*, *yana* means “vehicle.”
+All sentient beings are carried on.
 That is *mahayana*.

 [...]